 If you’re sitting at your favorite watering hole with a group of buddies chowing down on free or reduced price buffalo wings, chips and salsa, fries and maybe some coconut shrimp with cocktails or beer between 5-7pm on November 12, then you’re right on time for National Happy Hour Day!
 Life would be dull without it, so, enjoy!

-National Happy Hour Day History
+History of National Happy Hour Day

 Surprisingly, something that most of us associate with fun after work in mostly urban settings, actually got its start with the U.S. Navy as far back as 1914.
 (However, in 1900 “Happy Hour” social clubs did exist.)